psilospore/rules_scala/README.md

         ABC:C_run/ (Not sure if this will contain classes
 ```

-You can see the project I'm testing it on here: https://github.com/psilospore/local_rules_scala
+This is the example project I'm testing it on: https://github.com/psilospore/local_rules_scala

 Each of the json files are bloop config files and each target has a config file associated with it.